dbevoormandyaja/My-Contributions/Classes and their methods of Example2.md

-# Classes of Example - 2
+# Classes and their methods of Example - 2

 #### 1. class FeedData(Stage)